Member | Established: 1943 | Associate since 2019

 In Ecuador, the financial sector regulators—Superintendence of Companies, Securities and Insurance (SCVS) and the Superintendence of Banks (SB)—are empowered to regulate auditors and audit firms providing services to regulated companies, which include the establishment of a quality assurance (QA) review system.

-Although the CCPPE has no legal authority or responsibility to establish a mandatory QA review system for all audits of financial statements, in 2018, the CCPPE conducted a comparison of the SCVS’s QA review system against the requirements of SMO 1 and identified gaps, such as audit reviews are only carried out when a suspicion or risk is identified, and the scope of reviews does not cover all audits of financial statements, among others.
-The CCPPE indicates that it regularly promotes the need to adopt a mandatory QA system at the jurisdiction level by meeting with the financial sector regulators to promote the best practices; providing technical support and training activities on ISQC 1; and disseminating information on quality control standards.
+Although the CCPPE has no legal authority or responsibility to establish a mandatory QA review system for all audits of financial statements, in 2018 and 2023, the CCPPE conducted a comparison of the SCVS and SB QA review systems against the requirements of SMO 1 and identified gaps, such as audit reviews are only carried out when a suspicion or risk is identified, and the scope of reviews does not cover all audits of financial statements, among others.
+The CCPPE indicates that it regularly promotes the need to adopt a mandatory QA system at the jurisdiction level by meeting with the financial sector regulators to promote the best practices, providing technical support and training activities on quality management, and disseminating information on quality management standards.

-The CCPPE supports the financial regulators by meeting regularly with working groups to increase the discussion and understanding of the QA review system and provides training to regulatory officials and its members on ISQC 1 and ISA 220.
+The CCPPE also supports the financial regulators by meeting regularly with working groups to increase the discussion and understanding of the QA review system and provides training on quality management standards to regulatory officials and its members.
+This activity is performed with the support of the Ecuadorian Forum of Firms.

-As of 2022, the CCPPE reports that it has created a Quality Control subcommittee within its Audit and Quality Control Committee to promote quality control among regulators and audit firms.
-The CCPPE indicates it plans to provide audit manuals for small and medium practitioners and support members’ understanding of QA reviews.
+The CCPPE reports it has created a Quality Control subcommittee within its Audit and Quality Control Committee to promote quality management among regulators and audit firms.
+The CCPPE has provided audit manuals for small and medium practitioners.
+In addition, the CCPPE is reviewing the ISA for LCEs and planning to consider the implications for their activities in promoting QA reviews.

-As the financial sector regulators have the authority for developing and operating QA review systems, the CCPPE should continue using its best efforts to collaborate with regulators and relevant stakeholders to promote the SMO 1 requirements, especially if the SB has yet to establish QA review procedures.
+As the financial sector regulators are the authorities responsible for developing and operating a QA review system, and the financial sector regulators only carry out reviews when a suspicion or risk is identified rather than on an ongoing, cyclical basis, the CCPPE should continue using its best efforts to collaborate with financial sector regulators and relevant stakeholders to achieve alignment with the SMO 1 benchmark.

 -